chaunceygardiner/weewx-nws/README.md

          $day.iconUrl
          $day.shortForecast
          $day.detailedForecast
+         $day.latitude    # Latitude of point for which forecasts were requested
+         $day.longitude   # Longitude of point for which forecasts were requested
      #end for
     ```
     Daily forecasts can be seen in action on the **7 Day** tab at [www.paloaltoweather.com/forecast.html](https://www.paloaltoweather.com/forecast.html).